Indian filter coffee: Preparation

 Indian filter coffee is prepared by first bringing water to a boil.
-A special cylindrical filter is used in the preparation of the coffee.
+A cylindrical, stainless steel filter is used in the preparation of the drip coffee.
 The filter has two metal cups that assemble one over the other.
 The filter coffee powder is first added to the upper cup on top of the perforated chamber and then compressed with a pressing disc.
 The boiled water is then poured over the disc and filter.
 The upper cup is then secured with the lid, and the coffee is allowed to brew.
 This process allows the water to extract more flavor from the coffee, resulting in a more robust and stronger flavor compared to Western drip coffee.

 Once the collector containing the brew is detached, the brew can be combined with hot milk.
 Sugar may also be added to the filter coffee.

+It is traditionally served in a stainless steel tumbler with coffee poured back and forth between the two vessels to cool it and create froth.